acid-info/logos-brand-guidelines/docs/visual-language/photography.md

 ## Portraits

-This style is primarily used for podcast promotion.

-Black and white, dramatic lighting where possible.

-Guest consent when possible.

-Displays a decent amount of head and shoulders crop.
+This style, primarily used for podcast promotion, incorporates black-and-white visuals with dramatic lighting when feasible.
+It typically frames subjects with a good amount of head and shoulders.
+Try to ensure guest consent when possible.

 <ImageGrid>
     {portraits.map((img, index) => (